Razakabdul-12/App/help/expense.md

 * **Integrated Corporate Cards** - Link company cards to track purchases in real-time.
 * **Real-Time Expense Tracking** - Monitor budgets and expenses as they happen.
 * **Custom Approval Workflows** - Create multi-level approval processes.
-* **Seamless Integration** - Sync your expenses with accounting systems like QuickBooks, Xero, and others.
+* **Seamless Integration** - Sync your expenses with accounting systems like QuickBooks and other supported tools.
 * **Worldwide Compatibility** - Expensify supports every currency, ideal for international business.

 ## Concepts